 Students are reminded during tutorials and via information posters and other safeguarding campaigns, to use social media responsibly.
 Any incidents of inappropriate use of social media or cyberbullying should be reported to a teacher, member of the enrichment team or Student Advisor as soon as possible.

-By signing the College of North West London ‘Our College Code’ students are agreeing to abide by our College policies, this includes our IT and Internet Policy.
+By signing the City of Westminster College ‘Our College Code’ students are agreeing to abide by our College policies, this includes our IT and Internet Policy.